yahoo/elide-doc/pages/guide/03-security.md

 `UpdatePermission` given objects `Post` and `User` from the code snippets above:

 * Changing the value of `Post.published` will evaluate `UpdatePermission` on `published`.
-Because more specific checks override less specific checks, the `UpdatePermission` on `Post` will not be evaluated (which is why we duplicate `User.ownsPost.inline` in our field-level annotation).
+Because more specific checks override less specific checks, the `UpdatePermission` on the entity `Post` will not be evaluated.
 * Setting `Post.author = User` will evaluate `UpdatePermission` on `Post` since `author` does not have a more specific annotation.
-Because `author` is reciprocal, `UpdatePermission` will also be evaluated on the `User.posts` field.
+Because `author` is a bidirectional relationship, `UpdatePermission` will also be evaluated on the `User.posts` field.
-* Removing `Post` from `User.posts` will trigger `UpdatePermission` on `Post` and on `User`.
+* Removing `Post` from `User.posts` will trigger `UpdatePermission` on both the `Post` and `User` entities.
-* Creating `Post` will trigger `UpdatePermission` checks on the fields it contains (as well as any reciprocal fields on referenced objects).
+* Creating `Post` will trigger `UpdatePermission` checks on any fields that are initialized in the request (as well as any bidirectional fields on referenced objects).

 #### Create
 `CreatePermission` governs whether a model can be created.
-It is evaluated in conjunction with `UpdatePermission` to determine if the user's request to create a resource will succeed.
+It is evaluated in conjunction with `UpdatePermission` on any initialized field to determine if the user's request to create a resource will succeed.

 #### Delete
 `DeletePermission` governs whether a model can be deleted.

 #### Share

-`SharePermission` governs whether an existing (not newly created) object can be added to a relationship on another object.
+`SharePermission` governs whether an existing model instance (one created in a prior transaction) can be assigned to another collection other than the one in which it was initially created.
+Basically, does a collection 'own' the  model instance in a private sense or can it be moved or referenced by other collections.

 When a relationship is updated by either a `PATCH` or a `POST`, data is loaded by ID and assigned to the selected relationship.
-However, because these loads bypass the normal relationship graph traversal, they also bypass the corresponding security checks.
-Consider the following request:
+For example, consider `Post<25>` added to the `Comment<123>#post` relationship:

 ```http
 POST /user/2/comments HTTP/1.1